Luxury car: Executive / mid-size luxury

 Executive car is a British term for an automobile larger than a large family car.
 In official use, the term is adopted by Euro NCAP, a European organization founded to test for car safety.
 It is a passenger car classification defined by the European Commission.

 Luxury saloon / full-size luxury sedan

 The next category of luxury cars is known in Great Britain as a "luxury saloon" or "luxury limousine," and is known in the United States as a full-size luxury sedan, large luxury sedan, or flagship sedan.
 It is the equivalent of the European F-segment and the German Oberklasse segment.

 Many of these luxury saloons are the flagship for the marque and include the newest automotive technology.
 Several models are available in long-wheelbase versions, which provide additional rear legroom and may have a higher level of standard features.

-Examples of luxury saloons / full-size luxury sedans include the BMW 7 Series, Jaguar XJ, Cadillac CT6, Genesis G90, Audi A8, Mercedes-Benz S-Class, Lexus LS, Porsche Panamera and Maserati Quattroporte.
+Examples of luxury saloons / full-size luxury sedans include the BMW 7 Series, Jaguar XJ, Cadillac CT6, Genesis G90, Audi A8, Mercedes-Benz S-Class, Lexus LS,Hongqi L1, Porsche Panamera and Maserati Quattroporte.